Breville BES870XL Barista Express Espresso Machine (An In-depth Review)

 Ok – we already covered the fact that the Barista Express has a ‘lazy / newbie’ brewing mode above, which is a huge plus.
 But what other features does it have to enhance your brewing experience?
 How does it rate on the easy of use scale?

 Let’s start from the top (literally).
-The most obvious feature is the built-in conical burr grinder and bean hopper.
+The most obvious feature is the built-in conical burr coffee grinder and bean hopper.
 The bean hopper is easy to remove so you refill it or clean the burrs (more on that below).

 The in-built grinder will save you $300+ on buying an seperate espresso grinder.

-Breville is well known for building great burr grinders.
+Breville is well known for building great coffee grinders.
 Stainless steel conical burrs and 16 grind settings allow you to fine-tune your grind size and dial in that perfect shot.
 It doesn’t get any fresher than dropping the beans right from the grinder into the portafilter.

 “A barista will quickly tell you that the most important ingredient to deliver an amazing espresso is to use fresh beans and to grind them as close to the time of use as possible”